Ricardosgeral/relier/README.md

 ## Troubleshooting
  - The following error/warning is expected: 'grep: /dev/fd/63: No such file or directory' at the end of $ sudo ./raspbian-post-install.sh
  - Don't forget to obtain and replace the file **service_creds.json**, as indicated above, or the program will not start!
+ - To check if the Analog-to-Digital Converter (ADC - ADS1115 chip) is properly connected via I2C, you can do **$ cd sudo i2cdetect -y 1**.
+ You should see number 48 in the matrix (row 40, column 8).
+ Otherwise, something is not connected correctly, or I2C protocol has not been enabled (done in the installation process in bash file *raspbian-post-install.sh*).
+-

 # Licence
 see [licence](LICENSE)